Maalaala Mo Kaya: Specials

+10th Anniversary Celebration

+On October 11, 2001, MMK marked their 10th anniversary on television by presenting a TV Special entitled " Isang Dekada ng Ginintuang Alaala".

 15th Anniversary Celebration

 On May 13, 2006, MMK marked their 15th anniversary on television by presenting a two-part special episode that stars Vilma Santos, Ricky Davao and Maja Salvador entitled “Regalo” (Gift).
 The story was about Daisy Hernandez, a mother who devoted most of her time to her daughter.

 16th Anniversary Celebration

 In 2007, MMK presented an episode of their 16th anniversary entitled “Rehas” (Jail) where actress Gina Pareño played the story of a mother who struggles to take care of her three mentally ill children in Aklan.
-Her acting won her Best Drama Performance By An Actress at the 12th Asian Television Awards while director Jerry Lopez Sineneng won the Best Direction in 2008.
+Her acting won her Best Drama Performance by an Actress at the 12th Asian Television Awards while director Jerry Lopez Sineneng won the Best Direction in 2008.
 Also for this episode, MMK won the Special Award in Drama at the 2008 Seoul International Drama Awards.

 18th Anniversary Celebration

 In 2009, MMK celebrated their 18th anniversary by presenting five special episodes and four of which were filmed in the United States, in association with The Filipino Channel.